Connect Microsoft 365 apps like Outlook and Teams

 If you do not see the wrench icon, or do not see Microsoft as an option

-If you don't see the wrench icon, it means that assistant does not have any tools connected that require authentication.
+If you do not see the wrench icon, that assistant does not have any tools connected that require authentication.

 If Microsoft is not listed when you open the wrench menu, it usually means the assistant or organisation has not enabled it yet.